newjersey/navigator.business.nj.gov/web/roadmaps/tasks/alternate-name.md

 callToActionText: ""
 ---

-Since you want to create a name different from your legal name, you'll need to register an Alternate Name with the division of Revenue.
+You may decide to get an alternate business name(s).
+Some businesses do this if they want to have different business names under the same legal structure.
+If you decide to have an alternate name, it must be registered with the New Jersey Division of Revenue.

 To complete this step, you must have:
 - Entity ID